Lazy

 Prefixed by vecl... (vector - lazy).

-Lazy generator versions of functional.
+Lazy generator versions of dense.

 Different behaviour: